alexKleider/Club_Utilities/README.rst

   ``./utils.py -h | pager``

-The project arose to facilitate my duties when appointed membership secretary to the Bolinas Rod & Boat Club.
+The project arose to facilitate my duties when appointed membership secretary to the Bolinas Rod & Boat Club (in 2018 perhaps.)
 It may be of use (undoubtedly with modifications) to someone else working on behalf of some other organization.

 ==============================================